 At-home sleep test

-Complete your sleep test from the comfort of home over 1 – 2 nights.
-Afterward, you’ll review your results with your SleepArchitects sleep doctor to confirm whether obstructive sleep apnea or another sleep-related breathing issue is present.
+Complete your sleep test from the comfort of home over 1 – 2 nights, no overnight stays at a sleep clinic.
+Afterward, you’ll review your results with your sleep doctor to confirm whether obstructive sleep apnea or another sleep-related breathing issue is present.

 Step 4